Hafez al-Assad: Planning

 Assad believed that Syria would have no chance in a war against Israel without Egyptian participation.
 He believed that if the United Arab Republic had not collapsed, the Arabs would already have liberated Palestine.
 For a war against Israel, Syria needed to establish another front.
 However, by this time Syria's relations with Egypt and Jordan were shaky at best.
 Planning for war began in 1971 with an agreement between Assad and Anwar Sadat.
 In the beginning, the renewed Egyptian–Syrian alliance was based upon the proposed Federation of Arab Republics (FAR), a federation initially encompassing Egypt, Libya, Sudan (which left soon after FAR's first summit) and Syria.
 Assad and Sadat used the FAR summits to plan war strategy, and by 1971 they had appointed Egyptian General Muhammad Sadiq supreme commander of both armies.
 From 1972 to 1973, the countries filled their arsenals and trained their armies.
 In a secret meeting of the Egyptian–Syrian Military Council from 21 to 23 August 1973, the two chiefs of staff (Syrian Youssef Chakkour and Egyptian Saad el-Shazly) signed a document declaring their intention to go to war against Israel.
 During a meeting of Assad, Sadat and their respective defense ministers (Tlass and Hosni Mubarak) on 26–27 August, the two leaders decided to go to war together.

-Egypt went to war for a different reason than Syria did.
+Egypt went to war for a reason different from Syria's.
 While Assad wanted to regain lost Arab territory, Sadat wished to strengthen Egypt's position in its peace policy toward Israel.
 The Syrians were deceived by Sadat and the Egyptians, which would play a major role in the Arab defeat.
 Egyptian Chief of Staff Shazly was convinced from the beginning that Egypt could not mount a successful full-scale offensive against Israel; therefore, he campaigned for a limited war.
 Sadat knew that Assad would not participate in the war if he knew his real intentions.
 Since the collapse of the UAR, the Egyptians were critical of the Ba'athist government; they saw it as an untrustworthy ally.